Jason97even/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3_is a script that changes the owner of the file hello to the user betty 4_is a script that creates an empty file called hello 5_is a script that adds execute permossion to the owner of the file hello
+3_is a script that changes the owner of the file hello to the user betty 4_is a script that creates an empty file called hello 5_is a script that adds execute permossion to the owner of the file hello 6_is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello